 A: If a job candidate could address the subject in a non-threatening way, it might clear the air for a more legitimate interview.
 If a comment sounds defensive, however, it would reflect negatively on you, even though they were in the wrong.
 It might also serve to make you feel worse than you did because of their reaction.
 Unfortunately, humans are what they are, and prejudice will always exist in some form.
 You called the situation correctly when your gut told you they would not hire you, so it's likely there was nothing you could have said or done to change their attitudes in that short time.

 It will help you to learn about others' experiences in the corporate world.
 Jessica Faye Carter, an experienced corporate lawyer and financial services professional shares her experiences in the corporate world in her book "Double Outsiders: How Women of Color Can Succeed in Corporate America."
 A study showed that to advance in their careers, women of color needed to have a mentor or sponsor, perform far above expectations, communicate successfully and be able to receive high-visibility assignments.
+Carter reminds women of color that the original rules that govern corporate America were not intended for them.
+She recommends using those rules, but adjusting them to make them more effective.
+Also, consider attending and networking at conferences for women of color.
+Carter lists a myriad of resources: business, professional and civic organizations; Internet resources; additional reading and leadership development programs and conferences.

 Getting Through to Analytical Types